lkuper/lvar-examples/README.md

     be associated with that key.
 (This only works if the map values are immutable, though!
 An even more interesting map would have LVars as values.)

+  * `map-lvar-getkey-lib.hs`: Does the same thing as the above, but uses the built-in LVish `PureMap` instead of rolling our own LVar.

   * `map-lvar-freezeafter.hs`